 Not only does Virginia not offer reciprocity, it might be the only state that explicitly states Virginia medical marijuana cards are not valid in other states.
 This means that VA cardholders might not be able to shop in other states that do allow reciprocity.
 It is best to check with local regulations before attempting to purchase.

-Dispensaries are open as of October, 2020.
+Medical dispensaries are open as of October, 2020.
+Recreational dispensaries are not open yet, and are slated to begin sales in 2024.
+However, that timeline may change in the years in-between.
 Check out our dispensary listings to find a location near you!

-Virginia does not allow for home cultivation of cannabis.
+Virginia will allow adults 21+ to grow up to 4 plants starting July 1, 2021.
 All medical cannabis must be obtained from a licensed dispensary.

-Rules regarding medical marijuana delivery are yet to be established.
+Rules regarding marijuana delivery are yet to be established.